Frequently Asked Questions

 Registration Questions

-A. At the time of registration, a family is considered to have returning status if the family: 1) has registered prior to January 31 of the year registration takes place; 2) is actively participating in Legacy at the time of registration; and 3) is current on all class tuition for current and previous years.
+A. At the time of registration, a family is considered a Returning Family if the family: 1) has registered prior to February 1 of the current academic year; 2) is actively participating in Legacy at the time of registration; and 3) is current on all class tuition for current and previous years.

 Q. Is the registration fee refundable?